cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  ![Guidance]({{ site.baseurl }}/assets/img/guidance.png){:width="500 px"}

-## What we learned from running a quantitative experiment
+## How users responded in a quantitative experiment

 To evaluate the effectiveness of an online service designed to help victims report a cybercrime to the police, three versions of the service were compared: the [baseline fraud reporting system](https://report-a-cybercrime.alpha.rcmp-grc.gc.ca/CAFCFRS/), [Prototype 1](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p1), and [Prototype 2](https://www.report-a-cybercrime.alpha.rcmp-grc.gc.ca/p2).